wistia/wistia-open-docs/_posts/embedding.md

 </script>
 {% endcodeblock %}

-An API embed code works by first creating a blank rectangular box on the page (that's the `<div ...> ... </div>` element at the top), and then executing a little script that puts a video in the box.
-Neato!
+An API embed code works by first creating a blank rectangular box on the page (that's the `<div ...> ... </div>` element at the top), and then executing a script that puts a video into the box.
+The script knows which div to put the video in, because the hashed ID passed into `Wistia.embed` matches the ID assigned to the `div` – in the example above, `j6xdcseia9`.

+The API embed code is extensively configurable.
+For more detail on using API embed codes, check out the [Player API documentation]({{ '/player-api' | }}).

 ### SEO Embed